 Located at The Grandstand, Kidzland is an indoor playground, a games arcade, and an arts and crafts zone all rolled into one.
 If you’ve struggled to keep all your children happy while meeting their ever-changing likes and dislikes, Kidzland is the place for you!

-This indoor playground in Singapore even has a sand pit in Kidzland at the Grandstand.
+This indoor playground Singapore even has a sand pit.
 Alternatively, if you’re not keen on finding sand in pockets for weeks to come, head to the sensory play tables for some kinetic sand.
 While baby brother or sister is busy exploring the foreign texture of sand, the older siblings can knock themselves out in the arcade centre or go wild on The Forest climbing frame.

 The most unique feature of Kidzland would have to be the Rainbow Net, a beautiful and whimsical rainbow weave that stretches from wall-to-wall and is almost two-storeys high.
 Young and old alike will have a blast climbing in and out of the highly-Instagrammable Rainbow Net.
 Find out more about Kidzland.